How to Commute in Metro Manila: Routes, Tips, and Apps (2026 Guide)

 How much is the MRT fare?

 MRT-3 fares range from ₱13 to ₱28, depending on how many stations you travel.
 The minimum fare (₱13) covers 1-2 stations, while the maximum fare (₱28) covers the full route from North Avenue to Taft Avenue or vice versa.
 Payment is via beep card only — single-journey tokens are being phased out.
-LRT-1 and LRT-2 have similar fare ranges of approximately ₱15-₱30.
+LRT-1 fares are ₱16-₱55 (after the April 2, 2026 fare increase), and LRT-2 fares are approximately ₱15-₱30.

 Magkano ang pamasahe sa MRT?

 Ang pamasahe sa MRT-3 ay mula ₱13 hanggang ₱28, depende sa kung ilang stations ang binabyahe mo.
 Ang minimum fare (₱13) ay sumasaklaw sa 1-2 stations, habang ang maximum fare (₱28) ay sumasaklaw sa buong ruta mula North Avenue hanggang Taft Avenue o baliktad.
 Ang bayad ay sa beep card lang — unti-unti nang inaalis ang single-journey tokens.
-Ang LRT-1 at LRT-2 ay may katulad na saklaw ng pamasahe na mga ₱15-₱30.
+Ang pamasahe sa LRT-1 ay ₱16-₱55 (matapos ang fare increase noong April 2, 2026), at ang LRT-2 ay mga ₱15-₱30.

 Where can I buy a beep card?